 How are the inserts placed in the soft palate?

-Each patient receives three Pillar inserts.
+Each patient receives three Elevo inserts.
 The inserts are preloaded into a specially designed delivery tool.
 Each insert and its delivery tool are provided in a sterile package to the physician.
 The physician places each insert into the soft palate using a specially designed delivery tool.
 The palate tissue is not removed.